tarantool/jepsen.tarantool/README.md

 lein run test --nodes-file nodes
 ```

-To test a particular major version of Tarantool, pass `--version`.
-You may also want
+To test a particular version of Tarantool, pass `--version`.
+It accepts two
+kind of versions: branch version (for example 2.2) to use a latest version
+of package from this branch and GIT commit hash to use version built on this
-to provide a custom `--time-limit` for each test.
-To run several iterations of
+commit.
+You may also want to provide a custom `--time-limit` for each test.
+To
-each test, use `--test-count`.
-A thorough test run might look like:
+run several iterations of each test, use `--test-count`.
+A thorough test run
+might look like:

 ```
 lein run test --username root --nodes-file nodes --version 2.5 --time-limit 600 --test-count 10